You Earned a Ticket!

 California has the largest and most diverse population in America.
 Diversity has many forms, and this lesson explores several of them — Ethnic and racial diversity, linguistic diversity, religious diversity, sexual orientation, and gender identity.

-About six million of California's nearly 40 million residents are students in K-12 schools.
+About 6 million of California's nearly 40 million residents are students in K-12 schools.
 Relative to other states, California's population is fairly youthful.

 Ethnic and racial diversity

 People from all over the world move to the Golden State to live, work, and learn.
 People also move away, as summarized in a data-rich visual report from CalMatters titled California Migration.
-Currently, California's level of population inflow/outflow is generally comparable to other states according to this analysis, but the demographic history of the state has been dominated by growth through immigration.
+In 2019, California's level of population inflow/outflow was generally comparable to other states according to the CalMatters analysis, but the demographic history of the state has been dominated by growth through immigration.

-More than half of California's K-12 students are Latino/Latina (Latinx).
-Over a period of roughly 30 years, the state’s K-12 schools added about 2 million Latino students, accounting for all of the net growth in California K-12 enrollment.
+Over a period of roughly 30 years, the state’s K-12 schools added about 2 million Hispanic/Latino students, accounting for all of the net growth in California K-12 enrollment.
+More than half of K-12 students in the state are Latino.

-As of 2023, Latinx students make up 56% of the student body of California's public schools.
-Non-Latinx white students account for 20%.
-Most of the remaining students are Asian (9.5%), African-American (4.7%), or Filipino (2.2%).
+As of 2023, Hispanic/Latino students made up 56% of the student body of California's public schools.
+Non-Hispanic white students accounted for 20%.
+Most of the remaining students were Asian (9.5%), African-American (4.7%), or Filipino (2.2%).
 About 7% of California students associate themselves with none of the above or a blend of two or more.

-Over ~30 years, California's student body grew by more than 2 million Latinx students.
+Over ~30 years, California's student body grew by more than 2 million Hispanic/Latino students.
 This huge shift accounted for all of the net growth in California enrollment.

 California's student body is very different than that of the United States as a whole, as this chart shows: